RobGaughan/OS-Ticket-Prerequisites-and-Installation/README.md

 | Password              | osTicketPassword123!                    |

-Be sure to check "I confirm I have an eligible Windows 10/11 license with multi-tenant hosting rights."
+Be sure to check "*I confirm I have an eligible Windows 10/11 license with multi-tenant hosting rights.*"

 Create the VM: